defamation litigation

 However, I never commenced litigation against my critics.
 Ultimately taking a position in public office will subject you to a significant amount of criticism.
 Accordingly this just goes with the job.
 Indeed as the old saying goes, if you can’t stand the heat, get out of the kitchen.

-Defamation laws Qld
+Defamation Act Qld

 Unfortunately, my values are not held by many others.
 Thus, in December 2017, litigation was commenced against me.
 I was not sued by a small regional council, but by the LGAQ CEO Greg Hallam.
 He lodged a defamation claim against me in the District Court claiming several hundred thousand dollars.
+This claim would have to be decided under old law that did not include the public interest factors included under reforms to the Defamation Act.

 The claim relates back to my time in the state parliament when I repeatedly raised issues concerning local government corruption.
 Hence, the LGAQ will now teach me a lesson.
 As a result, anyone else thinking of raising corruption concerns will think twice before speaking up.